-- (a) Performing a quick stop from approximately 50 knots, both into and out of wind, at a constant height and terminating into wind. - (b) Maintaining RPM and height within limits (critical elements). - (c) Coordinating controls throughout the manoeuvre. - (d) Maintaining heading \pm 10° throughout the manoeuvre (if applicable). - (e) Terminating in a level, stationary hover momentarily prior to descending to the recommended HIGE.
+- (a) Performing a quick stop from approximately 50 knots, both into and out of wind, at a constant height and terminating into wind. - (b) Maintaining RPM and height within limits. - (c) Coordinating controls throughout the manoeuvre. - (d) Maintaining heading \pm 10° throughout the manoeuvre (if applicable). - (e) Terminating in a level, stationary hover momentarily prior to descending to the recommended HIGE.

-- (a) Nominate a commencement height that ensures tail rotor clearance. - (b) Nominate the commencement airspeed and start of the manoeuvre. - (c) Observe the candidate's performance and determine that it meets the objective. - (d) Place emphasis on the candidate's maintenance of height, heading and RPM coordination. - (e) Place emphasis on the candidate's recovery to HIGE once the helicopter is level and stationary.
+- (a) Nominate a commencement height that ensures tail rotor clearance. - (b) Nominate the commencement airspeed and start of the manoeuvre. - (c) Observe the candidate's performance and determine that it meets the objective. - (d) Place emphasis on the candidate's maintenance of height, heading (where applicable) and RPM coordination. - (e) Place emphasis on termination of the manoeuvre into wind. - (f) Place emphasis on the candidate's recovery to HIGE once the helicopter is level and stationery.